Diving La Jolla

 Markus Sturkey

 Waterhorse Charters truly exceeded my expectations and provided the best dive charter experience I’ve ever had.
 From the owners to the crew, everyone is top-tier.
 I had the pleasure of meeting Zach, one of the owners, at the Scuba Show, and I corresponded with his wife Karina over email to make changes.
 The entire booking process was seamless and professional.
-My girlfriend, who often accompanies me on dive trips, mentioned that Captain Charles was the nicest captain she’s ever met.
+My spouse, who often accompanies me on dive trips, mentioned that Captain Charles was the nicest captain she’s ever met.
 The divemasters I had, Brandon and Jon, are probably the best dive guides I’ve ever had.
 I can confidently say they gave me my favorite dives of all time so far.
-I initially heard about Waterhorse Charters from an instructor in Hawaii and the Azul Unlimited YouTube channel, so my expectations were high—and they met or exceeded every one of them.
-If you’re looking to dive cold water in the San Diego area, Waterhorse Charters is the way to go.
+I had heard nothing but good things from multiple people, so my expectations were high—and they met or exceeded every one of them.
+If you’re looking to dive in the San Diego area, Waterhorse Charters is the way to go.